dashed-slug/wallets/readme.txt

 = How can I integrate the Bitcoin and Altcoin Wallets plugin with my site's frontend? =

-Just insert the shortcodes anywhere to create UI elements that will be available to logged in users:
+A number of UI elements are made available for the front-end.

+Just use the provided widgets in your theme, or insert the following shortcodes in a post or page:

 - deposit funds: `wallets_deposit`,
 - withdraw funds: `wallets_withdraw`,